SEO Checklist for 2020

 2. Check site speed and mobile-friendliness

-SEO moves with the times, the more people have moved towards using mobile devices to for search in recent years, the more emphasis Google, Bing, etc place on good user experience for mobile users.
+SEO moves with the times, as more people have moved towards using mobile devices to for search in recent years, the more emphasis Google, Bing, etc place on good user experience for mobile users.
 Google has its own set of tools called PageSpeed Insights to test how well your web pages are performing on mobile and desktop.
 Google recently introduced a set of measures called Core Web Vitals which focus on page speed and how users interact with web pages.
-The faster and easier it is to accomplish things on your website the better.
+The faster and easier it is to accomplish things on your mobile website the better.

 3. Use an SEO friendly URL structure

 Use keywords in your URLs so that they can be discovered by the right people and search bots.
 It helps if you build a URL structure that is future-friendly too.
 They should match the domain structure of your website which logically leads searchers through your web pages.

 Most CMSs allow you to set the URL structure, keeping in mind that URLs are case sensitive, use hyphens between words and they aren’t too long (2-3 words including your keywords is best).

 4. Make sure you are using HTTPS

 HTTPS is designed to protect a visitor’s personal data if, for example, you have a contact form on your website.
 If you collect payment details or ask for passwords it’s doubly important.
 What’s good for users is good for search engines, Google uses HTTPS as a ranking factor.

 No one likes going round and round in circles without getting anywhere.
 That’s what happens with a redirect loop, your browser is told to redirect to one page and then another, and another until your browser gives up and says, I’m giving up, you’re sending me round and round in circles and I don’t like it.